 |If this formula is not unified correctly please contact us.|

 Alberta slip has a slightly lower iron content than Albany had so some glazes may not fire as dark (this can be counteracted by adding additional iron oxide).
 Alberta slip melts as well and works in most glazes that call for Albany.
 Alberta slip is more plastic (less silty) so recipes containing larger proportions may shrink and crack during drying (requiring the use of a calcine:raw mix).

 Plainsman Clays has made this material for many years and it is established in the market place across North America.
 It has its own website at albertaslip.com.
-You can use it at 100% to create a chocolate brown glossy glaze at cone 10 (but there is a problem with doing this as we shall see in a moment).
-Many Albany glazes are based on the addition of an active flux that increases melt fluidity so much that greenish and yellowish crystals grow on cooling to completely change the character of the surface.
-Many black glazes are also based on Alberta Slip, since it already contains lots of iron you only need to add a little more and some extra cobalt or manganese.
+You can use Alberta Slip at 100% (raw:calcine mix) to create a chocolate brown glossy glaze at cone 10.
+Many Albany glazes were based on the addition of an active flux that increased melt fluidity so that greenish and yellowish iron crystals grew on cooling.
+Many black glazes were based on Albany Slip, since it already contained lots of iron only a little more and some extra cobalt or manganese were needed.

 The analysis of this material was changed here in Sept 2013, not because the material changed, but because they switched to an actual assay instead of a calculated analysis.

-Two runs of Alberta slip plus 20% frit 3134 in a flow test comparison at cone 6.
+These are two runs of Alberta slip (plus 20% frit 3134) in a GLFL test to compare melt flow at cone 6.

 This has produced a defect free fired surface at cone 6 oxidation on a dark and light burning clay body.
 To get this type of surface for stoneware bodies it is important to soak the kiln at cone 6, then cool it 100 degrees F and soak it again for half an hour.
 For coarser clays it is also helpful to program a 200 degree per hour cool all the way down to 1500F.